I’ve never forgotten my first writers’ conference . . .

 Completing your Appointment Request form – Please list the editors and/or agents you are interested in meeting in priority order and, if you are a fit for their editorial needs and/or agent interests, provide more than 2 or 3 choices since, depending on how early you register, your top pick(s) may already be full.
 Barb will let you know that she has received your form.
 IMPORTANT: You will receive your form along with an email from Barb after you register and the needs and interests of our editors and agents have all been added to the website.
 We expect everything will be posted by June 1.

-Deadlines – Beginning July 1 Barb will schedule appointments in the order that you registered.
-(That means you do NOT need to rush to get your choices to Barb.)
-After July 1 she will book appointments in the order she receives your form.
-To avoid the last minute scramble, all appointment requests MUST be received by August 1.
+Deadlines – Until July 31 Barb will schedule appointments in the order that you registered.
+After July 31 she will book appointments in the order she receives your form.
+To avoid the last minute scramble, all appointment requests MUST be received by August 10.

 No later than August 10 you need to email your one sheet and first page as attachments to email@example.com so she can send them on to the faculty members you will be meeting.
 If you request to meet with a magazine editor, you’ll need to email a manuscript that meets their editorial needs and length requirements no later than August 10.